 Rheumatoid Arthritis, an inflammatory disease, is one of the types of arthritis that is best treated early and aggressively with “disease-modifying anti-rheumatic drugs” (DMARDs) that can prevent joint damage, reduce pain and reduce the risk of premature death.
 The Arthritis Research Centre of Canada has a great video with Dr. Diane Lacaille on Rheumatoid Arthritis and DMARDs.

 Osteoarthritis, the most common form of arthritis, is a slow progressive disease that leads to pain, swelling, stiffness and decreased mobility.
 New research has found biomarkers in the blood and urine that can help detect early stages of osteoarthritis which can lead to early management of the disease.
 Early management includes weight loss, physical activity and muscle strengthening.
-Watch Dr. Joland Cibere discuss Osteoarthrits Early Detection and Management.
+Watch Dr. Joland Cibere discuss early detection and management, in Osteoarthritis is a Treatable Disease.
 Some types of osteoarthritis can be dramatically reduced by avoiding or reducing injuries from contact sports.

 back to top >